expressjs/express/Collaborator-Guide.md

 5. Create your patch, **including appropriate test cases**.

-6. Install the dependencies by running :
+6. Install the dependencies by running:

 ```shell
   npm install